 Yes, you may defrost bread in the microwave.
 Reheating bread in the microwave makes the bread thaw quickly and also prevents it from getting stale.

 You can defrost your loaf of bread in the oven or toaster, but a microwave is a better choice, especially when you don’t need the whole loaf of bread.

 Another reason why the microwave is a better choice is because of all the ways that exist to defrost bread, it happens to be the fastest.
-I don’t know about you but I am all about getting the most in a limited time.
+I don’t know about you but I am all about getting the most done in a limited time.

 Leaving frozen bread to defrost at room temperature is not a good idea.
-This method of defrosting frozen bread affects the texture of the bread making it stale and dry as the moisture evaporates.
+This method of defrosting bread affects the texture of the bread making it stale and dry as the moisture evaporates.

 Defrosting bread in the microwave does not need a lot of time, it is a fast process that takes 15 to 25 seconds.

 How to defrost bread in the microwave?

 The best way to thaw frozen bread is to microwave slices on high power for 15 to 25 seconds.
 Following that will quickly thaw the crystalline regions on the bread and allow it to turn soft so it’s ready to eat right away.
 However, there are a few other things you need to consider.